Glossary

 Holiday Earnings

 Holiday Earnings are income earned by the applicant outside term time.
-A deduction from reckonable income can be made for Holiday Earnings for applicants who were in full time education and employed during the reference period.
-For the 2023/academic year, the maximum deduction is €6,552.
-For the 2024/25 academic year, the maximum deduction increases to €7,925
+A deduction from reckonable income can be made for Holiday Earnings for applicants who are pursuing a full-time course, were in full time education and employed during the reference period.
+For the 2024/25 academic year, the maximum deduction is €7,925.

 I